Let’s take a look at a less-known brand Donner DDP-100 digital piano. It is one of the Donner upright digital piano series.

-Furthermore, we also love the textured surface, a nice touch on the keys that ensure your fingers don’t slip or sweat when you play for long periods.
+Furthermore, we also love the textured surface, a nice touch on the keys that ensures your fingers don’t slip or sweat when you play for long periods.

 In addition, the keys are designed to be scratch-resistant to maintain their stylish color.

 Increasingly many digital pianos furnish numerous features.
-These can be fun but comes with a price.
+These can be fun but come with a price.
 Those models normally are more expensive.

 However, the many different functions might be essential for some pianists and a distraction for others.